alexliao95311/DebateSim/stanfordpaper/reproducibility/README.md

 ## Acknowledgments

-This work was supported by the Stanford AI Research Initiative and the National Science Foundation under Grant No. 2024-001.
+This work was supported by the Stanford AI Research Initiative.

 ---